-Metaphysical sculptures by George Perendia
+Metaphysical sculptures by D.G.
+Perendia

 “These works should be displayed in every car insurance company’s reception” (A visitor at a previous exhibition)